microsoft/CCF/doc/build_apps/logging_cpp.rst

 Historical Queries
 ~~~~~~~~~~~~~~~~~~

-This sample demonstrates how to define a historical query endpoint with the help of :cpp:func:`ccf::historical::adapter_v2`.
+This sample demonstrates how to define a historical query endpoint with the help of :cpp:func:`ccf::historical::adapter_v3`.
+Most endpoints operate over the _current_ state of the KV, but these historical queries operate over _old_ state, specifically over the writes made by a previous transaction.
+The adapter handles extracting the target :term:`Transaction ID` from the user's request, and interacting with the :ref:`Historical Queries API <build_apps/api:Historical Queries>` to asynchronously fetch this entry from the ledger.
+The deserialised and verified transaction is then presented to the handler code below, which performs reads and constructs a response like any other handler.

 The handler passed to the adapter is very similar to a read-only endpoint definition, but receives a read-only :cpp:struct:`ccf::historical::State` rather than a transaction.